9984/2017.9984.io/_src/terms.md

 These T&Cs shall apply exclusively.
 Terms and conditions of the customer which contradict with or depart from these T&Cs shall not be deemed incorporated into the contract.

-The object of the contract shall be the sale of tickets by the Organizer to the customer for the specific Tech Open Air event advertised in each case.
+The object of the contract shall be the sale of tickets by the Organizer to the customer for the specific 9984 Summit event advertised in each case.

 The customer may only buy tickets for the event from the Organizer’s website.
 A valid contract is formed between the parties at such time as the order process is completed and full payment for the tickets is made.

 Formation of contract takes place in German only.
 The German language version of these T&Cs shall always control in the event of ambiguities.

-Tickets grant the customer access to the Tech Open Air main event in Berlin for the duration of the event, the main closing party and they grant preferred access to Satellite events via special codes that are issued upon registration.
+Tickets grant the customer access to the 9984 Summit main event in Berlin for the duration of the event, the main closing party and they grant preferred access to Satellite events via special codes that are issued upon registration.

 ## III.
 Performance of the contract